mslegrand/pegr/README.md

 *  Enhancing the tutorial
 *  Reading and writing peg rules to file.
 *  Profiling and replacing R functions with C code
+*  Replacing environments with lists to make make copy work?